spree/spree-guides/content/integration/endpoints/simparel_integration.md

 ## Requirements

-The Simparel Endpoint operates with the assumption that there is an existing API that interfaces with the Simparel Database with the following routes
+The Simparel endpoint operates with the assumption that there is an existing API that interfaces with the Simparel database with the following routes

 * /production_shipping_notices
 * /production_shipping_notices/:id